uphold-forks/flare/README.md

 ./bridge.sh 4
 ```

-The resulting effect on the Flare Network state can be observed by checking the balance of the
+The resulting effect on the Flare Network state can be observed by checking the balance of the Flare account referenced in the memo field of the 1000 XRP Ledger transactions.
+At the conclusion of the state-connector system finalising this set of transactions to the Flare Network, the balance of the Flare account should report as `"0x3e8"`, i.e. 1000.

+Note that the terminal output of the state-connector reports each nodes independent defininition of the UNL, derived from their local definition of the `block.coinbase` variable which is used to index: `UNLmap[block.coinbase].list` https://gitlab.com/flarenetwork/flare/-/blob/master/solidity/fxrp.sol#L132

 ### Node 1's State